pepaslabs/LearningRxSwift/lesson3.2_repeatElement/README.md

-# Lesson 3.1: generate
+# Lesson 3.2: repeatElement

 ## Problem statement

-Write an app which spits out an infinite series of "hello" messages to the debugging console.
+Write an app which spits out an infinite series of "hello" messages to the debugging console, using `func repeatElement`.

 You can use [problem/RxSwiftButtonBackgroundColorDemo](problem/RxSwiftButtonBackgroundColorDemo) included in this repo as a starting point.